-The Airport Mesa is a hiking trail that is located at 483 Airport Rd, Sedona, AZ 86336, and it is serious Arizona eye candy.
+The Airport Mesa is a hiking trail with some serious Arizona eye candy.
 It’s a top photography destination, and it also offers a breathtaking sunset view over the red rocks.
 You will also have some great views from Uptown Sedona from this point too.

 Take a moment and reflect and enjoy the breathtaking sunsets over the red rocks.

 This location is also considered a sacred vortex site.
-There are several vortexes (area where concentrated energy rises from below) sites in Sedona Chapel of the Holy Cross is another one.
+There are several vortexes (areas where concentrated energy rises from below) sites in the Sedona Chapel of the Holy Cross.